-Over the past 75 years, ARAG has evolved into a versatile quality insurer with a focus on national and international legal insurance.
-ARAG employs 3,500 staff and operates successfully in 14 countries, including the United States, and holds a leading position in many international legal insurance markets.
-In 2011, the Group reported total revenue and premium income of close to 1.5 billion EUR.
+For more than 80 years, ARAG has evolved into a versatile quality insurer with a focus on national and international legal insurance.
+ARAG employs 3,500 staff and operates successfully in 17 countries, including the United States, and holds a leading position in many international legal insurance markets.
+The ARAG Group reported total revenue and premium income of 1.73 billion EUR in fiscal year 2016.

 ARAG's bi-annual news bulletin covers the latest developments impacting the legal expenses insurance field.
 Find out how ARAG fared at Post's Underwriting Service Awards, how the abolition of employment tribunal fees will affect claims and three legal developments that probably won't happen in 2018.